mlflow/mlflow/docs/source/llms/transformers/index.rst

 MLflow's Transformers flavor is designed to harness the power of the Transformers library within the MLflow ecosystem, providing tools for:

-- **Simplified Experiment Tracking**: Log parameters, metrics, and models with ease during the fine-tuning process.
+- **Simplified Experiment Tracking**: Log parameters, metrics, and models with ease during the `fine-tuning process <https://huggingface.co/docs/transformers/main_classes/trainer>`_.
 - **Effortless Deployment**: Deploy trained models with simple API calls, catering to a variety of production environments.
-- **Comprehensive Model Support**: Compatibility with a wide range of models from the Transformers library, ensuring that the latest advancements in AI are readily accessible.
+- **Comprehensive Model Support**: Compatibility with a wide range of models from the `Transformers library <https://pypi.org/project/transformers/>`_, ensuring that the latest advancements in AI are readily accessible.
+- **Support for Performance-enabling Optional Dependencies**: Integration with performance-enabled libraries such as `Hugging Face Accelerate <https://huggingface.co/docs/accelerate/index>`_.

 Whether you are a data scientist, a machine learning engineer, or a researcher, MLflow's integration with Transformers offers a robust and efficient pathway to incorporate cutting-edge NLP and AI capabilities into your applications.